Durjoy001/Data-Structure-and-Algorithms/Arrays/GeeksForGeeks Solved Problem/Kadane's Algorithm/README.md

 # Time Complexity: O(n)

 But this algo not give correct ans when all elements of an array is negative,it's returun 0,when this occurs.
-https://practice.geeksforgeeks.org/problems/kadanes-algorithm/0  here or   is the solution ,this code also solve this corner case as well.
+https://practice.geeksforgeeks.org/problems/kadanes-algorithm/0   or https://github.com/Durjoy001/Data-Structure-and-Algorithms/blob/master/Arrays/GeeksForGeeks%20Solved%20Problem/Kadane's%20Algorithm.cpp  is the solution ,this code also solve this corner case as well.